thisissoumik/IOT-based-Water-Quality-Monitoring-and-Control-System-for-Fish-Farms/README.md

 This project is open-source and available for educational purposes.

 ## Acknowledgments
-Developed as part of the Microcontroller course project at Bangladesh University of Engineering and Technology (BUET).
+Developed as part of EEE416: Microprocessor and Embedded Systems Laboratory (Level 4, Term 1) at Bangladesh University of Engineering and Technology (BUET).